darius410/Chaosandvideogames/src/content/blogs/blog-9.md

     layout: "../../layouts/BlogLayout.astro"

     title: Does coding make you anti-social ?
-    subtitle: Does Software development make you a emotionless robot?1
+    subtitle: Does Software development make you a emotionless robot?
     desc: Is it possible that a having a passion can lead to being the most awkward person in the room?
     publishDate: "2023-06-23"
     url: "../blog-9"